South Wales Transport: History

-The company was established on 10th February 1914 as a wholly-owned subsidiary of the British Electric Traction Co (BET). to operate bus services in and around Swansea.
-BET already owned the Swansea Improvements & Tramways Company.
-The first bus routes were run as feeders to the tram network from Ynysforgan to Pontardawe, starting in May 1914 with a second service from Cwmbwrla to Llanelli (then "Llanelly") in August.
+South Wales Transport was established on 10 February 1914 as a subsidiary of the British Electric Traction (BET) to operate bus services in and around Swansea.
+BET already owned the Swansea Improvements and Tramway Company.
+The first bus routes were run as feeders to the tram network from Ynysforgan to Pontardawe, starting in May 1914 with a second service from Cwmbwrla to Llanelli in August.

-The company had ambitions to operate buses throughout south & south west Wales, but initial overtures to local councils received unfavourable responses and it was decided to concentrate operations in the Swansea area.
+The company had ambitions to operate buses throughout south and south west Wales, but initial overtures to local councils received unfavourable responses and it was decided to concentrate operations in the Swansea area.
 In 1920 the company took over operation of the horse-tram network in Neath from Neath Corporation.

 In 1921, Swansea Council allowed the company's buses to run through to the town centre, provided that no local passengers were carried on the inner section of the route covered by the trams.
-Further exp/ansion came in 1923 when Fairwood Motors was purchased along with services to the Gower peninsula, followed in 1928 by the acquisition of Isaac Jenkins' Bishopton and Murton Motors, which gave a second route to the Gower.
+Further expansion came in 1923 when Fairwood Motors was purchased along with services to the Gower peninsula, followed in 1928 by the acquisition of Isaac Jenkins' Bishopton and Murton Motors, which gave a second route to the Gower.

 From a fleet of 12 buses, carrying two million passengers in 1915, by 1929 the company had expanded to a fleet of 162 buses carrying 14 million passengers per annum.

-1930 Road Traffic Act
+Road Traffic Act 1930

 The Road Traffic Act 1930 introduced a system of bus service licensing and gave established operators protection from competition from unlicensed rivals, which had been prevalent.
 Such unregulated competition had caused problems for the company, which had been facing competition on almost all of its routes.
 It had stopped paying dividends in 1928 and in 1931 reported a loss of £3,875 Two further acquisitions, of J M Bacus of Burry Port and the Gwendraeth Transport Company of Pontyates in 1935 brought expansion to the west of Llanelly, whilst the purchase of John Brothers of Grovesend brought services from Neath and Porthcawl to Llanelly.
-The stability brought about by the Act and a recovery in the economy allowed the company to resume paying dividends in 1937 In the same year the Swansea tram system was replaced by the company's buses.
+The stability brought about by the act and a recovery in the economy allowed the company to resume paying dividends in 1937.
+In the same year the Swansea tram system was replaced by the company's buses.